 Infirmary and Nursing Staff

 There are six health-related forms that need to be completed and uploaded within your CampInTouch account as soon as able.
-We do ask that you complete and/or upload these forms at least four weeks prior to your arrival at camp (we the exception of the Covid-19 status).
+We do ask that you complete and/or upload these forms at least four weeks prior to your arrival at camp.
 The medical forms are especially important in case healthcare staff need to contact you to discuss medications or special needs.

 - Health History with Vaccination Record